UniCarmen/EvilCorp2000/README.md

 ### Product Management (still in work)
 Since I don't use JS, a big challenge here is that the product overview opens in a modal written in  a partial.

-* Enter, view and change products (name, description, categories, price, amount on stock) with UI Validation
+* Enter, view, delete and change products (name, description, categories, price, amount on stock) with UI Validation
 * Add and delete product discounts
 * Product + Discount Backend Validation
+* Saving and Loading Product Images (there are problems in Firefox + Brave browser though)

 ### Programming concepts included
 * Data is stored in a MS SQL Server DB